zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **CM**: Let's put it this way.
 I told her exactly what the story would say in that sentence, and to fact check it with her.
 She said yes.
 After the fact, where she was clearly under pressure, for some reason—

-**ZMD**: So there's this thing where, this is why I want to do my fact checking with you over email, because there's this thing where in-person conversations can be good in the heat of the moment, but then sometimes it takes more processing time to realize, wait, that's not actually what I meant.
+**ZMD**: This is why I want to do my fact checking with you over email, because there's this thing where in-person conversations can be good in the heat of the moment, but then sometimes it takes more processing time to realize, wait, that's not actually what I meant.

 **CM**: So, it was really what you said, that from the very beginning it was about this, right?
 I've talked to Zack about this.
 You're at an _Overcoming Bias_ meetup.
 So those  _Overcoming Bias_ essays are in the process of being rolled out.
 And those are very much focused on rational thinking.
 But as is clear, even from his diary, when you guys all sort of convene at a group house later that night, what is on people's minds is this, meaning is it going to kill us?
 How do you explain that?
 Why is that the thing that is on everybody's minds amidst this effort to think more rationally?
 Is it because that, you say it wasn't a community yet, but is it because that group of people was already thinking about that?
 That Yudkowsky was already thinking about that?
-That he had attracted a group who was who was already thinking about that, as he's been sort of laying down these essays?
+That he had attracted a group who was already thinking about that, as he's been sort of laying down these essays?

 **MV**: Every single question you ask is vexing, because they all contain an implied rejection of any understanding of the human condition as it was universally understood at the time in question.